Tal der Ahnungslosen: Response

 The East German government was well aware that its citizens were watching West German public broadcasters and could do little to prevent it, as the practice was widespread.
 In response, it produced programmes such as Der schwarze Kanal and Aktuelle Kamera that sought to parody and ridicule West German broadcasts by "explaining" what was supposedly "really meant" by the content, or by claiming that the items were "false" or "flawed".

 Tony Judt noted that by the mid-1980s the East German government even ran a cable from the West German border to the Dresden area, in what he described as "the wishful belief that if East Germans could watch West German television at home they would not feel the need to emigrate".
 However, a 2009 study of the opened Stasi documents revealed that dissatisfaction with the regime was recorded higher in the "Valley of the Clueless".
+A later reanalysis of the same data argued that this stabilising effect does not extend to the committed viewers who sought out Western television wherever they lived; for that group, the reanalysis found, exposure to West German television reduced rather than increased support for the regime.

 Effects of these media exposure differences have been found to last a decade after German reunification, with those not exposed to Western television broadcasts less inclined to believe that effort rather than luck determines success in life.